U.S. charges JetBlue pilot for midair meltdown

 TROUBLE IN THE COCKPIT

-An affidavit by an FBI agent shows trouble for the flight started before the Airbus A320 took off from New York City's John F. Kennedy International Airport enroute to Las Vegas with 141 passengers and crew.
+An affidavit by an FBI agent shows trouble for the flight started before the Airbus A320 took off from New York City's LaGuardia Airport enroute to Las Vegas with 141 passengers and crew.

 Osbon was late arriving at the airport, and missed the routine pre-flight crew briefing, agent John Whitworth said in the affidavit.
 Whitworth said problems continued as the plane took off.